jyhong836/jyhong.gitlab.io/content/publication/2023neurips_i2f/index.md

 ## Motivation: Analyzing An Optimal Gradient Inversion Attack

 <!-- Though Deep Gradient Leakage (DGL) empirically shows a risk, it is hard to assess the risk without fully optimizing an attack. -->
-Deep Gradient Leakage (DGL) emerges as a strong attack on gradients computed on sensitive data.
+Deep Gradient Leakage (DGL)[^1] emerges as a strong attack on gradients computed on sensitive data.
 Given a batch of private samples $x$, the attack is formulated as calibrating $x$ to produce the same gradient as

 $$G_r(g) \triangleq \arg \min _{x\in \mathcal{X}} \lVert \nabla _{\theta} L(x, \theta) - g \rVert^2.$$